 Store your leftover pesto in a closed container with a lid.
 Add extra olive oil to ensure the surface is covered.
 This will help prevent mold from forming on the surface.

-You can store the carrot greens pesto for up to a week in the fridge.
+You can store the carrot greens pesto in the fridge for up to a week.

 📚 More pesto recipes